 two students conduct research in a lab.

-We provide support for a growing number of faculty initiatives that promote an environment of justice, equity, diversity and inclusion—and we are committed to increasing diverse faculty and women faculty in SEAS to enhance our research and teaching impacts.
+We provide support for a growing number of faculty and staff initiatives that promote an environment of justice, equity, diversity and inclusion—and we are committed to increasing diverse faculty and women faculty in SEAS to enhance our research and teaching impacts.

 A student presenting as female discusses her research poster while holding a 3-D printed model of her research in one hand.